UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/python_pushups.rst.txt

 Python Pushups
 ##############

-These are a couple exercises to kick you off with Python
+These are a quick exercise to kick you off with Python:

 Explore Errors
 ==============